 2 men, 1 woman wounded in NW Miami-Dade drive-by shooting

-MIAMI - Police detectives are investigating a triple shooting in Northwest Miami-Dade on Tuesday evening.
+MIAMI - Three people were injured in a triple shooting in northwest Miami-Dade on Tuesday evening.

-Police said two men and a woman were standing outside of the apartment complex in the area of 2050 NW 64 Street, when a burgundy F-150 truck approached and opened fire.
+Police said two men and a woman were standing outside of the apartment complex, in the area of 2050 NW 64 Street, when a burgundy F-150 truck approached and someone inside the vehicle opened fire.

 One of the men was struck in the arm, the second man was struck in the lower back and the female was struck in the leg.

-All three adult victims were transported to Ryder Trauma Center and are in stable condition.
+All three were taken to the Ryder Trauma Center where they were listed as stable.

 Thanks for reading CBS NEWS.